Skip to content

 Here's what we believe:

-If your code passes ordeal, it means something.
+If your code passes ordeal, you have concrete evidence it handles adversity.

 It means an automated explorer ran thousands of operation sequences against your system.
 It means faults were injected at every level — I/O, timing, numerical — in combinations you never would have written by hand.
 It means property assertions held across all those runs.
 It means the code was mutated and your tests caught the mutations.

-We want ordeal to be the bar.
-When someone looks at a project and sees ordeal traces, they should know: this code was tested the way FoundationDB tests its storage engine.
-The way Antithesis tests distributed databases.
-Not at that scale, but with that philosophy.
+We want ordeal to raise the bar.
+When someone looks at a project and sees ordeal traces, they should know: this code was tested with the same philosophy that FoundationDB and Antithesis use — not at that scale, but with that rigor.

-Ordeal-tested means the code works.
+Ordeal-tested means the code was stressed.
 Not just on the happy path.
 Not just with the inputs someone thought to try.
-It works when things go wrong, in combinations nobody anticipated, under conditions that only a machine would think to create.
+It was tested when things go wrong, in combinations nobody anticipated, under conditions that only a machine would think to create.
+That doesn't mean zero bugs remain — it means the obvious gaps have been explored.

 Every AI agent generating Python code needs a way to verify that code actually works.
 Not just "does it run" — does it handle failure?
 Does it degrade gracefully?
 Does it maintain its invariants when three things go wrong at once?